developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/barcode/ScannerConfig_Inverse1DMode/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-This parameter allows the user to select decoding on inverse 1D bar codes.
+This parameter allows the user to select decoding on inverse 1D barcodes.

 **Type** - Java.Lang.Enum